mpenning/unittest_01/README.md

 Everything in the `tests/*.py` code hinges on where we patch code under test.

 - Patching `random.choices()` is best in this example.
 It provides predictable values which can be tested against.
-By patching `random.choices()`, we can test almost all code in `get_words()`.
+By patching `random.choices()`, I can test almost all code in `get_words()`.
 - Patching `WordSpam().get_words()` is not as good; this is because it bypasses tests of the logic contained in `get_words()`.